Ancient Theories of Freedom and Determinism

 Aristotle thinks that the conclusion of the fatalist argument is false, because it is obvious that deliberation is not futile: we often deliberate about what to do, act upon that deliberation, and thereby bring things about that otherwise would not have occurred.
 And more generally, there are many things that are not necessary before they happen, but may either occur or not occur.
 Aristotle gives the example of a cloak wearing out: before it wore out, it did not have to wear out, as it was still possible that it be cut up instead.
 (Int.
 9 19a8–a22)

 Unfortunately, how Aristotle rejects the conclusion is less clear than that he rejects it, because De Interpretatione 9 is an extremely compressed text (see Gaskin 1995 and chapter 6 of Van Rijen 1989 for details).
 But on the most common and historically influential interpretation, Aristotle responds to the argument by rejecting its premise, that the Principle of Bivalence applies universally.
 Instead, it is true only for the most part and does not apply to statements about the future that can possibly be true or false, such as “there will be a sea battle tomorrow” or “this cloak will be cut up”.
-Let’s take the statement, “Over 100,000 people will die of Covid-19 in the United States in 2020”.
-Before 100,001 people die, it is not inevitable that this will occur; instead, it depends on what people do, and the statement is neither true nor false.
-Once 100,001 people die, then the statement changes truth value from Neutral or Indeterminate to True, as well as becoming necessary for us now, because we can no longer do anything about it.
+Let’s take the statement, “Donald Trump will be reelected president of the United States”.
+Before election day, it is not inevitable that this will occur; instead, it depends on what people do, and the statement is neither true nor false.
+Once he has been reelected, then the statement changes truth value from Neutral or Indeterminate to True, as well as becoming necessary for us now, because we can no longer do anything about it.

 1.2 Epicurus on the fatalist argument and determinism